 residents of long-term care facilities, such as nursing homes

 any adult or child with chronic medical conditions, such as asthma

 kids or teens who take aspirin regularly and are at risk for developing Reye syndrome if they get the flu

 caregivers or household contacts of anyone in a high-risk group (like children younger than 5 years old, especially those younger than 6 months, and those with high-risk conditions)

 Native Americans and Alaskan natives

-Kids under 9 years old who are getting the flu shot for the first time will receive two separate shots at least a month apart.
+Kids younger than 9 years old who are getting the flu vaccine for the first time will receive two separate doses at least a month apart.

 Kids older than 9 years old need only one dose of the vaccine.